tanvirseraj/SmartCarePro/README.md

    Alternatives options available in the market for frontend automation: Cucumber with Selenium, Protractor with Jasmin, WebdriverIO, SerenityJs, Cypress etc.

 ## How to Run the tests
+    * Go to testng.suite file
+    * Then run as TestNG

 ## Pre-requisite: